Section V: Detailed information on housing unit

 7. If two or more households are found in a single housing unit, information about the housing unit is collected only once.
 In other words if two households are found in one housing unit, information regarding the housing unit is collected by asking one of the households only.
 However, the housing unit will be considered as having a certain amenity, if one of the household reports them.

 8. For collective quarters, for hotel/hostel residents housing data will not be collected.
 To indicate that housing information will not be collected, make "-" in the all columns.
 The enumerator should however, remember that housing information will be collected for the regular households residing in collective quarters, hotel/hostel, etc.

-This variable indicates the housing type (rural households).
+This variable indicates the type of kitchen (rural households).